DominikSty/Neural_network_for_data_represented_by_fuzzy_sets/README.md

-# Neural network for data represented by fuzzy sets
+# Neural network for data represented by fuzzy sets: circle radius
 ## Introduction
 Example of simple machine learning of neural networks for data represented by blurred sets in Python using the Keras library together with the model utilization function.
 ## Requirements